 Conception will usually occur a few days after ovulation, around 10 to 14 days into your cycle, assuming your partner’s sperm has successfully fertilized the egg.

-Generally, the closer you are to the date of your next period, the more accurate the test will be:
+Generally, the closer you are to the date of your next period, the more accurate the test will be.

 The pregnancy test is looking for the presence of a hormone, so it’s unlikely it will detect something that simply isn’t there.

 What is the best time of day to take a pregnancy test?

 So, if you’ve not peed through the night, make sure you have a pregnancy test ready and waiting for you in the bathroom when you wake up.

 Can I take a pregnancy test during the day?

 Of course, the morning is not the only time you can take a pregnancy test.